MAES-Pyramids/Natours-Course-Node/README.md

   <li>Fork the app on GitHub</li>
   <li>Git-clone the app into your local machine</li>
 </ol>

-<p>After that, you need to install all the dependencies by running the following command in your terminal: <code>$ npm i</code></p>
-<p>You will also need to set your environment variables.
-To set up ESLint and Prettier in VS Code, run the following command: </p>
+<p>After that, you need to install all the dependencies by running the following command in your terminal: <code>$ npm i</code> then you will also need to set your environment variables.</p>
-<pre><code>$ npm i eslint prettier eslint-config-prettier eslint-plugin-prettier eslint-config-airbnb eslint-plugin-node eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react --save-dev</code></pre>

 <p>Once you have installed the dependencies and set your environment variables, you can use the following commands to build and run the app:</p>
 <ul>
   <li>To watch the JavaScript files for changes and automatically rebuild, run: <code>$ npm run watch:js</code> </li>